Sitefinity/SystranMTConnector/README.md

 Your Sitefinity CMS web site must be in multilingual mode meaning that you have added atleast one additinal language to the current website you are browsing.
 Otherwise you will not see the translations screen in the administrations tab of your application.

-Currently, **Systran.io** machine translation service does not support specific languages like 'en-US', you can use neutral culture like 'en', or specify a mapping between the specific culture and neutral culture in the translations advanced settings screen: <i>Administration >> Settings >> Advanced >> Culture mappings </i> text box.
+Currently, **SYSTRAN Pure Neural Server** machine translation service supports two-letter ISO language codes like 'en' 'fr' 'de' 'es' 'nl' etc., you can use neutral culture like 'en', or specify a mapping between the specific culture and neutral culture in the translations advanced settings screen: <i>Administration >> Settings >> Advanced >> Culture mappings </i> text box.

 Add the *Systran Machine Translation* sample project to your solution.
 To do this: